ash-sxn/GSoC-2023-docker-based-quickstart/03_maven_tutorial/README.md

             }
         }
   - run the commands `git add .` to add the edited Jenkinsfile to the staging then run `git commit -m "Add 'Test' stage"` to commit the changes, then run `git push origin master` to push the changes to you forked repo
-  - The Press the `Build Now` button again to run the both Build and Test stage
+  - The Press the `Build Now` button to run the both Build and Test stage
 - [Add a final deliver stage to your Pipeline](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/#add-a-final-deliver-stage-to-your-pipeline)

   - Again open your Jenkinsfile and Copy and paste the following Declarative Pipeline syntax under the Test stage of your Jenkinsfile and save the file